 Sanchez added that Maryland Gov. Martin O’Malley intends to introduce a new jobs bill to the state legislature as early as Jan.
 15.

 The bill will likely include measures for highway and infrastructure spending, tax incentives for new hiring, and some regulatory changes designed to spur employment growth, officials said.

 “This will be at the top of the agenda in January,” when the Maryland legislature convenes for a new session, Sanchez said.

 In related news, Sanchez’s agency announced Tuesday that retailer Filene’s Basement-Syms Clothing would eliminate 37 jobs at its Rockville location, and another 31 jobs at its location in Baltimore.
 The store's Friendship Heights location (on the Maryland-Washington, DC, border) is.

 The company filed a Chapter 11 bankruptcy petition on Nov.
 2, announcing it would close all of its stores in eight states and the District of Columbia.
 A total of some 2,500 jobs are to be eliminated.

 In other corporate layoff news, labor department spokesman Mike Raia told Patch that the agency is still waiting for some communication from Bank of America about that company’s plans for its Maryland employees.

-In mid-September, Bank of America confirmed reports that it would eliminate the jobs of some 30,000 employees over two years, but refused to provide any details on how the cuts would affect Maryland workers.
+In mid-September, Bank of America confirmed reports that it would , but refused to provide any details on how the cuts would affect Maryland workers.